 From time to time, the Company may maintain bank balances in interest bearing accounts in excess of the \$250,000, which is currently the maximum amount insured by the Federal Deposit Insurance Corporation for interest bearing accounts (there is currently no insurance limit for deposits in noninterest bearing accounts).
-The Company has not experienced any losses with respect to cash.
-Management believes our Company is not exposed to any significant credit risk with respect to its cash.
+To date, the Company has not experienced any losses with respect to cash.
+Management believes the Company is not exposed to any significant credit risk with respect to its cash.